kyaroru/IonicRotate/README.md

-# IonicCardIO
+# IonicRotate
-IonicCardIO is a simple demonstration on rotating screen in Ionic.
+IonicRotate is a simple demonstration on rotating screen in Ionic.

 ### Reference
 This project uses [cordova-plugin-screen-orientation](https://github.com/gbenvenuti/cordova-plugin-screen-orientation)